hristo-vrigazov/dnn.cool/README.md

 - [ ] Add possibility to add weights based on masks
 - [x] Correct handling when multiple precondition masks are present
 - [ ] Correct operations override for magic methods
+- [ ] Improve variable names
+- [ ] Add option to skip flatten (for inference it's actually better to keep it, but for loaders it has to be flattened)
+- [ ] Customization - add the possibility to pass not only the logits, but other keys as well (maybe include them by default?)
+- [ ] Add option for readable output
+- [ ] Add a lot of predefined tasks and flows
+- [ ] Rethink reduction and variable names